AI Microplastics Detection

 Milestones & Datapoints

-Initial project scope and objectives for the initiative, outlining the foundational goals and strategic approach.
+Comprehensive project scope and objectives for AI-powered microplastic detection in Mediterranean waters, outlining the scientific approach and strategic goals.

 Document Type